-A significant portion of the Group's goodwill and trademarks' value relates to its retail businesses.
+A significant portion of the Group's goodwill and trademarks' value relates to its footwear and apparel businesses.

-Refer to Note 3 - Intangible Assets and Goodwill.
+Refer to Note 3 - Intangible assets and goodwill.

-As disclosed in Note 3 to the consolidated annual financial statements (Intangible Assets and Goodwill), the Group uses a discounted cash flow model to determine the value in use for each cash generating unit.
+As disclosed in Note 3 to the consolidated annual financial statements (Intangible assets and goodwill), the Group uses a discounted cash flow model to determine the value in use for each cash-generating unit.

-During the financial year, the COVID-19 global pandemic continued to have a significant negative impact on the South African economy, particularly on the spending patterns of consumers which continues to evolve between various products and regions.
+During the financial year, the COVID-19 global pandemic continued to impact the South African economy.
+This coupled with other macro-economic factors had a negative impact on the spending patterns of consumers which continue to evolve between various products and regions.

-As a result, this has created uncertainties around the revenue and growth rate assumptions of the retail businesses.
-Specifically, there is continued uncertainty around the duration of the pandemic and timing of the recovery of the economy when compared with initial estimates at the time the pandemic started in South Africa.
+As a result, this has created uncertainties around the revenue and growth rate assumptions of the footwear and apparel businesses.
+There continues to be uncertainty around recovery post-pandemic when compared to initial estimates.
 These factors have led to continued uncertainty around the timing and amount of future cash flows, when they are already inherently uncertain.

-Given the above, impairment testing, particularly in the retail businesses, required significant auditor attention in the current year and the involvement of our valuation specialists.
+Given the above, impairment testing, particularly in the footwear and apparel businesses, required significant auditor attention in the current year and the involvement of our valuation specialists.